rflamary/python-webgen/README.md

 * Provides a coarse blog post handler (posts can be printed through template loops, no tags yet)
 * All properties set in the .page header can be used in the template
 * Links list and language menu configurable in the config file
-* Website sitemap.xml automatically generated (list of pages ad not of posts)
+* Website sitemap.xml automatically generated (list of pages and not of posts)
 * Easy python plugin in subfolder (no system installation needed)

 Plugins:

 * Automatic reference page generation from bibtex file (bibtex plugin)

+Markdown plugins:

+* Can be used (when listed in config file) from subfolder mdextensions.
+* Can use latex formulas with 'latex' extension but requires latex and dvipng

 Less desirable features: